 Always invited me to join but I couldn’t see the point.
 Eventually, I tried it and I fell in love with it.

 For me, what I love the most about yoga is that I have a poor balance and with yoga, I can fix that.
 I also realized how much focus and intent yoga required.

-Reading is also very healthy for our minds and it supposedly strengthens our memories and prevents/delay diseases such as Alzheimer’s.
+Reading is also very healthy for our minds and it supposedly strengthens our memories and prevents/delays diseases such as Alzheimer’s.

 I am currently reading Living In The Light by Shakti Gawain, this book was lent to me and I can’t believe a book like this existed all this while and I’m just reading it.